InKCre/.github/profile/README.md

 # InKCreThing
-InKCreThing is an organization/team aiming at solving problems on the path from information to knowledge.
 The name is from the core product InKCre.

+InKCreThing is an organization/team aiming at solving problems on the path from information to production.

 ## InKCre